1989chenguo/CloudComputingLabs/Lab2/README.md

 The HTTP server should be able to handle HTTP GET requests for specific resources, e.g., web service data & static files.

-For a GET request, the server needs to check whether the path of request corresponds to a web service or a existed static file.
+For a GET request, the server needs to check whether the path of request corresponds to a web service or an existed static file.

 What you need to do: